felixjchen/calcifer/README.md

 - Code Editor: Developing a nice UI for the code editor and the backend routes to sync up virtual files on the browser with the actual files inside the playground environment.
 Virtual files would also have to be synced to other sessions so that changes appear on the fly to enable collaborative programming.
 - File explorer: Similar challenges as the ones for the Code Editor.
 We would also have to implement a way for files to be created and deleted on the virtual browser and then have that sync with the filesystem inside the playground environment.

 ## Network Diagram

 ![networkdiagram](https://user-images.githubusercontent.com/31393977/108618090-32b18100-73e9-11eb-8ef6-9ff5796f62f9.png)

-- red are services we need to write
+- red containers are services
-- yellow are playgrounds
+- yellow containers are playgrounds
+- nginx routes traffic to the appropriate container